Alice Barbe: Activism

 Alice Barbe is a regular speaker at public events such as TED conferences, the 2019 edition of Solidays Festival and various podcasts, including Missing America hosted by Ben Rhodes, Obama's former speech writer.
 In addition, she was a civil society candidate in the 2015 French regional elections on the list of the French Green Party, Europe Écologie - Les Verts (EÉLV).
 She is particularly committed to the environmental cause and a more responsible society, notably with the ″Crazy Toad movement″, for which she participated in the drafting of the ″Manifeste du crapaud fou″ (Manifesto of the Crazy Toad) along with Thanh Nghiem and Cédric Villani.

 She also participated in the creation of the association #StopHarcèlementdeRue in Paris, which launched a campaign against harassment in public transports in 2015, leading to a national plan to combat this phenomenon by the French High Council for Gender Equality.
-As a result of her various positions, Alice Barbe regularly receives numerous cyber-harassment attacks and in 2016, following an interview with the French media Libération, the article is shared by the Fdesouche, a far-right website, which leads her to receive nearly 360 death and rape threats within a few hours.
+As a result of her various positions, Alice Barbe regularly receives numerous cyber-harassment attacks and in 2016, following an interview with the French media Libération, the article is shared by the Fdesouche, a far-right website, which led her to receive nearly 360 death and rape threats within a few hours.
 Following her complaint, she won her case against five defendants accused of public insult on the grounds of sex,.

 In 2020, Alice Barbe was elected to the board of directors of Mouvement Impact France and works to promote social business in the private and public sectors.

 Following the tragic incident in Moria refugee camp in June 2020, she called for French mayors to take the initiative to welcome refugees directly from the camp.

 In 2021, Barbe was featured in the documentary #SalePute, by Florence Hainaut and Myriam Leroy to raise awareness on online misogyny.

 Her first book was published by Éditions de L'Observatoire in 2021, in French, titled "On ne naît pas engagé, on le devient - Nous avons tous le choix ", i.e. We are not born engaged, we become - We all have the choice.
 Barbe strongly defends the inclusion in society of migrants and refugees, as a tremendous opportunity and an essential human commitment.
 “The world today has 70 million refugees.
 In 2050, they will be 300 million.
 How to move from welcoming to cohesion?
 Between sensationalist hashtags that divide more than they unite and a political world often tempted by hypernationalist rhetoric, the alternatives are numerous."
 Alice Barbe notes in her book.

 In August 2021, Barbe helped the French government in evacuating afghan refugees, and participated to the rescue of nearly 120 afghan people.
 In 2022, she launches a civic led mobilization to support evacuation for people fleeing Ukraine.